-An attic conversion in Ireland typically costs between €20,000 and €60,000, depending on the size of the space, the type of conversion, and the standard of finish.
-Most Dublin homeowners converting a standard semi-detached attic into a bedroom or home office pay in the region of €30,000 to €45,000 for a fully finished, structurally sound room with proper insulation, electrics, and a Velux window or dormer.
+The average attic conversion cost in Ireland ranges from €20,000 to €60,000 depending on the size of the attic, the type of conversion, and the finish.
+In Dublin, most homeowners converting a standard semi-detached attic into a bedroom or home office spend between €30,000 and €45,000 for a fully finished space.
 This guide breaks down every cost factor so you can budget accurately before you get a single quote.

-Attic Conversion Cost Overview for Ireland
+Attic Conversion Cost Calculator

 What Does an Attic Conversion Cost Include?

 A properly priced attic conversion quote from a reputable contractor should include structural work, insulation, electrics, and finishing as standard.
-If a quote looks unusually low, it is worth checking what is — and what is not — included.
+If a quote looks unusually low, it is worth checking what is and what is not included.

 Structural and Building Work